divya-r-kamat/kn-bpe-tokenizer/README.md

 This project involves building a custom Byte Pair Encoding (BPE) tokenizer for the **Kannada language**.

 ## Dataset
 The dataset used for this is [ai4bharat/samanantar](https://huggingface.co/datasets/ai4bharat/samanantar) This dataset provides a rich collection of parallel sentences in Indian languages, making it ideal for training language-specific tokenizers.
+Samanantar is the largest publicly available parallel corpora collection for Indic language: Assamese, Bengali, Gujarati, Hindi, Kannada, Malayalam, Marathi, Oriya, Punjabi, Tamil, Telugu.
+The corpus has 49.6M sentence pairs between English to Indian Languages.

 The Kannada portion of the `ai4bharat/samanantar` dataset is used, text corpus has 10,000 Kannada sentences: